-This is not to mention the very high fat content in this classic comfort food.
+This is not to mention the high fat content in this classic comfort food.
 While fat in itself isn’t off limits for dogs, this isn’t the kind they should be chowing down on.
-If you make a habit out of feeding your dog brownies then it’s safe to assume they won’t be operating at their best which will be your fault!
+If you make a habit out of feeding your dog brownies then it’s safe to assume they won’t be operating at their best!

 If they do end up consuming a lot of brownies, call a vet and see what they say about the situation.
 While they’ll likely just fine, you may be dealing with a sick pup for the next day or so.

 Sweet Treats for Dogs

 Most dog treats have a savory flavor, which is more appealing to dogs than sweet foods anyway.
 Only we go gaga over things like ooey-gooey delicious brownies!